salt-labs/docs/content/tutorials/carvel/packages/author/easy/_index.md

 This tutorial authors a Carvel package using the `kctrl` CLI which interfaces with the [kapp-controller](https://github.com/carvel-dev/kapp-controller).

-**NOTE:** There is now a tutorial in the official documentation [here](https://carvel.dev/kapp-controller/docs/latest/kctrl-package-authoring)
+**NOTE:** There is also a tutorial in the official documentation [here](https://carvel.dev/kapp-controller/docs/latest/kctrl-package-authoring)

 ## Steps